 Knowledge gaps and opportunities for earth observation tools in mine rehabilitation at the property scale

 The mining industry in Australia is required to rehabilitate land that has been disturbed over the life of the mine.
 However, the industry and government regulators lack Earth Observation (EO) tools to effectively characterise the progressive rehabilitation of these disturbance footprints with confidence at the project scale.
-This project aims to engage the mining industry, land management agencies and regulatory bodies to develop a clear understanding of EO tools needed to improve industry rehabilitation management, government monitoring, and public confidence in mine rehabilitation and restoration at the property scale.
+This project aimed to engage the mining industry, land management agencies and regulatory bodies to develop a clear understanding of EO tools needed to improve industry rehabilitation management, government monitoring, and public confidence in mine rehabilitation and restoration at the property scale.

 Three main limitations that contribute as barriers to effective monitoring of post-mine areas have been identified including access to fit for purpose EO tool, limitedindustry uptake of current tools and technologieslike EO, and scale (spatial and temporal).
 In addition, incorporating stochastic (unpredictable) events into monitoring and planning of mine rehabilitation is becoming increasingly relevant, as effects from climate change raise the frequency and severity of these events.

-The objectives of this study are to investigate the current EO capabilities, knowledge gaps, and future EO opportunities to characterise land use change and impacts from stochastic events on rehabilitation pathways to restored ecosystems at the property scale through:
+The objectives of this study were to investigate the current EO capabilities, knowledge gaps, and future EO opportunities to characterise land use change and impacts from stochastic events on rehabilitation pathways to restored ecosystems at the property scale through:

 - A needs analysis based on industry and government engagement with target personnel.

 - A literature review on EO for rehabilitation planning and monitoring and user need to inform tool development.

 - The development of a roadmap that highlights current capabilities and recommendations for future research.